batking24/OpenPose-for-2D-Gait-Analysis/README.md

 ## Ongoing work

-Normative dataset: To create a synchronized and calibrated multi-view video and motion capture dataset.

-Camera-based image acquisition was established to collect standard normative gait cycle data of Indian users.

-## Future work
+The project involved setting up a camera-based system to gather standardized gait cycle data from Indian users, aiming to develop a synchronized and calibrated multi-view video and motion capture dataset.
+This normative dataset is crucial for understanding the typical gait characteristics in the Indian population, aiding in various applications like biomechanical research and clinical assessments.

 ## Future work: 3D Gait Analysis